 One of the linchpins of the famed White Sox pitching staff of the late 1950’s, Dick Donovan, was purchased from Double-A Atlanta in the Milwaukee Braves organization.
-Dick would win 73 games over six seasons on the South Side, including a pair of one-hitters and an All-Star appearance in 1955.
+Dick would win 73 games in six seasons on the South Side, including a pair of one-hitters and an All-Star appearance in 1955.

-In a game at Comiskey Park, infielder Sammy Esposito booted a cinch double-play ball hit by future Sox infielder Moose Skowron with the Sox leading in the eighth inning, 4-2.
+In a game at Comiskey Park, infielder Sammy Esposito booted a cinch double-play ball hit by future Sox infielder Bill Skowron with the Sox leading in the eighth inning, 4-2.
 The lead quickly evaporated, as the Yankees rallied for four runs and a 6-4 win.

 Fans Willie Harris and his friend, Jesse James (I swear, I’m not making the names up), had a wager on the game.
 When Esposito blew the ground ball, Harris took matters into his own hands.
 He jumped over the box seat railing, ran on to the field, and had words with Esposito.
 Then the two started throwing punches!
 It took several uniformed police officers and ushers to pull Harris off of Esposito.
 Harris left the field shouting that he was “A real Sox fan.”

 The White Sox were swept by the A’s in a Monday doubleheader at Comiskey Park, in front of 6,115 fans.
 As the losses dropped Chicago to 49-92 on the season, the sweep was not remarkable.
 But what was?
 That with September’s expanded rosters, the Pale Hose used 13 players and five pitchers in the 7-4 opening loss, and 16 players and seven pitchers in the 7-5 nightcap loss.
 The 41 total players in a doubleheader set a major league record.